PoliticalGraveyard.com

 HERMRECK (Soundex H656) — See also ORMROD, RECK.

-HERMYLE: See also Lyndon Hermyle LaRouche, Jr.
+HERMYLE: See also Lyndon Hermyle LaRouche Jr.

-HERN (Soundex H650) — See also AHERN, COTHERN, HARN, HEARN, HEARNE, HENN, HERNAN, HERNANCE, HERNDON, HERNER, HERNETT, HERNLUND, HERNLY, HERON, HERR, HIERN, HIRN, HORN, HORNE, HURN, KATHERN, MATHERN, MERN, MULHERN, NERN, NORTHERN, OHERN, RUSHERN, SOUTHERN, TRUTHERN, WETHERN.
+HERN (Soundex H650) — See also AHERN, COTHERN, HARN, HEARN, HEARNE, HENN, HERNAN, HERNANCE, HERNANDO, HERNDON, HERNER, HERNETT, HERNLUND, HERNLY, HERON, HERR, HIERN, HIRN, HORN, HORNE, HURN, KATHERN, MATHERN, MERN, MULHERN, NERN, NORTHERN, OHERN, RUSHERN, SOUTHERN, TRUTHERN, WETHERN.

-HERN: See also Birch Evans Bayh, Jr.
+HERN: See also Birch Evans Bayh Jr.

-HERNAN: See also Hernan C. Vogenitz
+HERNAN: See also Hernan Gregorio Pesquera — Hernán Romero=Cordero — Hernan Cortez Vogenitz

 Hernance, Ruth — of Gresham, Multnomah County, Ore.
 Republican.
 Delegate to Republican National Convention from Oregon, 2004.
 Female.
 Still living as of 2004.

-Hernandez, Ana — of Houston, Harris County, Tex.
+Hernandez, Ana E. — of Houston, Harris County, Tex.
 Democrat.
-Delegate to Democratic National Convention from Texas, 2008.
+Member of Texas state house of representatives 143rd District; elected 2006, 2008, 2010; delegate to Democratic National Convention from Texas, 2008.
 Female.
-Still living as of 2008.
+Still living as of 2010.

 Hernandez, B. C. — of Albuquerque, Bernalillo County, N.M.
 Democrat.
 Judge, New Mexico Court of Appeals, 1972.
 Still living as of 1972.

 Hernández, Benigno Cárdenas (1862-1954) — also known as Benigno C. Hernández — of Tierra Amarilla, Rio Arriba County, N.M.; Albuquerque, Bernalillo County, N.M.
 Born in Taos, Taos County, N.M., February 13, 1862.
 Republican.
-Rio Arriba County Sheriff, 1904-06; Rio Arriba County Treasurer, 1908-12; delegate to Republican National Convention from New Mexico, 1912, 1916; U.S. Representative from New Mexico at-large, 1915-17, 1919-21; U.S. Collector of Internal Revenue for New Mexico, 1932.
+Rio Arriba County Sheriff, 1904-06; Rio Arriba County Treasurer, 1908-12; delegate to Republican National Convention from New Mexico, 1912, 1916; U.S. Representative from New Mexico at-large, 1915-17, 1919-21; U.S. Collector of Internal Revenue for New Mexico, 1921-33.
 Hispanic ancestry.
 Member, Anti-Saloon League.
 Died in Los Angeles, Los Angeles County, Calif., October 18, 1954 (age 92 years, 247 days).
 Interment at Inglewood Park Cemetery, Inglewood, Calif.

 See also congressional biography — Govtrack.us page

 Hernandez, Benigno Carlos (b.
 1917) — also known as Benigno C. Hernandez — of New Mexico.
 Born in 1917.
 U.S. Ambassador to Paraguay, 1967-69.
 Hispanic ancestry.
-Still living as of 1991.
+Presumed deceased.
+Burial location unknown.

 Hernandez, Carmen M. — of Barstow, San Bernardino County, Calif.
 Social worker; candidate for mayor of Barstow, Calif., 2004.
 Still living as of 2004.

 Hernandez, Cruz G. — of Texas.
 Republican.
-Presidential Elector for Texas, 1992, 2000.
+Candidate for Presidential Elector for Texas.
 Still living as of 2000.

 Hernandez, Cynthia — of Thornton, Adams County, Colo.
 Democrat.
 Delegate to Democratic National Convention from Colorado, 1980.
 Female.
 Still living as of 1980.